Amos47/2400/Chapter 1.md

 Think for the moment of the process of getting ready for an adventure outside the home.
 Going to school maybe, or work, or just for a walk.
 Think about the decisions that need to be made, focusing on what to wear.
 If you're like me, you have a range of things to put on your back -- but what to wear today?
 First level of decision, likely made with no conscious thought whatsoever, is to consider the season.
 Thus the largest "context" in which the decision of what to wear outside is provided by considering the season.

 Next in line is likely the general state of the weather, within the broader context of season.
-If it's winter, is is sunny and cold, or is a blizzard raging?
+If it's winter, is it sunny and cold, or is a blizzard raging?
 Finally, just hearing that it's cold outside is insufficient context.
 As we know, being good Canadians, there's Winnipeg or Ottawa cold and then there's Vancouver or Niagara cold.
 Not the same thing at all. *Ergo* "cold" is a qualitative and relative measure, relative to the context of where one currently finds oneself and it doesn't much help us to decide on apparel.
 Being cold in summer is quite different from being cold in winter.

 Let's just drive this home by considering temperature in a little more detail.
 In determining what to wear, we might be wise to consult a weather service.
-Navigate to a website or click a "Follow me" app (and isn't the function of 'follow me weather' to provide the context of where one is currently located?) on your device or switch on the TV and select the weather channel (where the context will already have been chosen for you because the weather channel "knows" to where the sigla is being sent, thus provides the proper geo-context for you).
+Navigate to a website or click a "Follow me" app (and isn't the function of 'follow me weather' to provide the context of where one is currently located?) on your device or switch on the TV and select the weather channel (where the context will already have been chosen for you because the weather channel "knows" to where the signal is being sent, thus provides the proper geo-context for you).
 Normally the current temperature is the most salient factor, thus we might find a large **20** prominently displayed on the screen.
 Not to put too fine a point on it, and you've likely already caught on, but *20 degrees* indicates entirely different weather in Buffalo as opposed to just across the lake in Toronto - even on a day where the objective weather is exactly the same in both cities.
 That's owing to, obviously, the scale of temperature being measured in Fahrenheit in Buffalo and Celsius in Toronto.
 Twenty F is below freezing in Buffalo whereas 20 C is t-shirt weather in Toronto.
 So the context of location, regardless of what the weather actually is, is important.
 Context drives interpretation.

 Oxford also offers us the following (lightly edited and reduced for better understanding in this context...):